nitin270906/Agrisense_app/README.md

-# SaltWatch — AI Salinity & Crop Stress Forecaster
+# Agrisense— AI Salinity & Crop Stress Forecaster

 Forecasts **soil salinity**, **crop water stress**, **irrigation need** and **crop health** for individual farm plots, and turns each forecast into an action a farmer can take